MattMS/Blender_notes/Add-ons/README.md

 		"version": (1, 0),
 	}

-`register` is a function which only runs when enabling the addon.
+`register` is a function which only runs when enabling the add-on.
-This means the module can be loaded without activating the addon.
+This means the module can be loaded without activating the add-on.

 	def register():
 		print("Hello World")

 `unregister` is a function to unload anything setup by register.
-This is called when the addon is disabled.
+This is called when the add-on is disabled.

 	def unregister():
 		print("Goodbye World")